mike182uk/alfred-switch-audio/README.md

   - `jq_path` - The path to the `jq` binary
   - `config_path` - The path to workflow config file

-Modify these variables if you have the binaries / config file in a different location.
+Modify these variables if you have the binaries or config file in a different location.

 ## Usage